 3. Pressure Vacuum Breakers

-Pressure vacuum breakers are the latest backflow prevention devices on the market and are usually installed with underground lawn sprinkler systems to prevent back-siphonage.
-A pressure vacuum breaker comes with a check valve that protects against pressure drops inside the pipelines.
+Pressure vacuum breakers are among the newest backflow prevention solutions, often teamed up with underground lawn sprinkler systems to fend off back-siphonage.
+These breakers include a check valve to guard against pressure drops in the pipes.

 Also, a spring at the top opens the inlet valve, letting air into the system to break the syphoning effect.
 In that way, the water flows downstream and exits the pipes without allowing pressure to build up inside them.